PeterAltmann/enviroplus-dietpi/README.md

 ## Minimal system
 Go to https://dietpi.com/phpbb/viewforum.php?f=8 for instructions and guides to get to setup a minimal system.

-## Additional setup to get the board running on DietPi
+## Additional setup to get the Enviro+ board running on DietPi
 The complete guide for Enviro+ is found here: https://github.com/pimoroni/enviroplus-python/.
 For DietPi, do the following:

 * `pip install enviroplus && pip3 install enviroplus`.